 This area includes a wide range of therapies and possible treatments.
-Many of our functional and integrative approaches are anti aging and rejuvenative in nature, so you have many options in this arena of medicine.
-One of the groups of therapies gaining the most interest is in the area of biologic allograft therapy.
+Many of our functional and integrative approaches are regenerative and rejuvenative in nature, so you have many options in regenerative medicine.
+One of the groups of therapies gaining the most traction is in the area of biologic allograft therapy.

 Biologic Allograft Therapy